Chaharshanbe Suri: Dropping the sash (šāl-andāzī)

 On the eve of Chaharshanbe Suri (and also on Šab-e Čella, see, e.g., Enjavī, I, p.
 25) a young man who wishes to know his chances with a particular girl fastens a rope, a sash, or a long piece of cloth to a basket and, accompanied by a member of his family, drops it through an opening or chimney of the girl’s home or drapes it from her roof or over the door.
 Holding one end of the rope, he hides, and when he feels a slight tug he reels in the basket to find what the head of the girl’s family has put in it (or tied to the rope); from this object he can judge whether or not the family looks on him with favor.
 Sometimes he puts a present for the girl in the basket—an apple, a pomegranate, an egg, or some other village product; if the girl takes his present out of the basket, it is a sign of acceptance.
 In some villages this ritual is performed merely as a means of fortune telling.
 It is popular mainly in northern regions of Iran (Azerbaijan, Āstārā, Gīlān, Zanjān, Qazvīn, Sāva, Āštīān).

-Wish-granting snacks (Ajeel e Chaharshanbe Suri)
+Wish-granting snacks (Ajil-e Chaharshanbe Suri)

 Persian tradition holds that eating a special mix of sweet and sour nuts and fruit, called Ajeel e Chaharshanbe Suri, on Chaharshanbe Suri makes wishes come true.
 It is a mixture of nuts and dried fruits, such as pistachios, almonds, chickpeas, and raisins.